FAQs

 Will an abortion affect my health?

-Most patients return to normal health within a day or so.
-Take it easy for several days after your procedure and avoid strenuous activity for two weeks.
+Most people return to normal health within a day or so.
+Take it easy for several days after your procedure.
+Avoid strenuous activity for two weeks.

 -